homerf2005/Casteller/README.md

-# Casteller

-Obtaining expert consultation is often a slow and inefficient process.
-Scheduling face-to-face or online meetings requires coordination which leads to delays and limits the number of consultations possible within a work shift.
-Email exchanges can be unreliable due to slow or absent responses, and finding the right contact information is often difficult.
-These challenges are especially problematic for startups and individuals who need timely advice.
-There is a clear need for a faster, more flexible system to access expert consultation.

-Casteller addresses this need by offering an asynchronous, prompt-based mentoring platform delivered through a Telegram bot.
-This platform enables users to connect with experts quickly and flexibly, eliminating the scheduling and cost barriers associated with traditional meetings.
-Compared to email, Casteller provides a more integrated and responsive user experience, benefiting both experts and mentees.
-Experts can consult with more people and monetize their knowledge efficiently, while mentees save significant time and costs.

-Casteller serves a wide audience, including professionals, entrepreneurs, students, and employees across various industries such as medicine and law.
-It is particularly valuable for those preparing for important milestones like university entrance exams.
-Users can seek guidance on diverse topics including professional development, business challenges, skill-building, and exam strategies.
-The platform accommodates both free and premium consultations, where experts set their own fees, creating a balanced ecosystem that encourages participation and rewards expertise.

-Key benefits of Casteller include its integrated platform design, which features a “monthly questionnaire” metric to analyze mentor activity and credibility.
-Its asynchronous system provides flexible scheduling, allowing consultations to fit seamlessly into busy routines.
-The platform prioritizes time efficiency with rapid expert responses that eliminate the need for rigid scheduling.
-By removing synchronous meetings, it reduces financial burdens, offering users access to top experts who provide concise, targeted advice at minimal cost.

-The primary goal of Casteller is to provide a streamlined and accessible mentoring platform that connects users with experts in various fields via Telegram.
-The platform aims to make expert guidance more efficient and widely available, especially in high-demand contexts like university entrance exams, where timely advice can have a significant impact.

-To measure success, Casteller tracks several metrics: user engagement measured by the number of consultations per user, average expert response time, user satisfaction rated through feedback scores post-consultation, and tangible goal attainment such as improvements in exam scores or business milestones.
-For example, a user seeking strategies for the Konkur exam can receive actionable advice from an expert in minutes.

-Casteller collects and manages user-generated data including registration details, questions, answers, uploaded files, ratings, feedback, and communication logs from both mentors and mentees.
-This data supports matching, interaction tracking, and quality assurance.
-The platform integrates with public professional profiles like LinkedIn and Google Scholar, and open mentorship datasets to verify experts and enhance accuracy in matching.
-All sensitive data, including private messages and documents, are encrypted and access-controlled, adhering to privacy regulations to protect user trust.

-Technically, Casteller relies on the python-telegram-bot library for asynchronous interaction with Telegram’s Bot API.
-API endpoints and session logic are managed via FastAPI or Flask.
-User and expert data are stored in PostgreSQL or SQLite databases with SQLAlchemy handling database operations.
-Security measures include bcrypt for password hashing, and configuration management is done using python-dotenv.
-The platform is containerized with Docker and deployed on cloud services such as Heroku or AWS to ensure reliability and scalability.

-Success for Casteller is evaluated against clear benchmarks: achieving an average expert response time under 5 minutes, reaching 70% user retention for repeat users within three months, and maintaining a user satisfaction rating of at least 4.5 out of 5.
-These benchmarks are informed by similar mentoring platforms and user expectations.

-Ethical challenges and societal risks are carefully addressed, focusing on user privacy and the prevention of inaccurate or harmful advice.
-Casteller enforces strict data protection, anonymizes user data, and vets experts while continuously monitoring quality.
-Clear disclaimers remind users that consultations do not replace professional medical or legal advice, minimizing potential harm.

-Looking ahead, optional features can leverage machine learning and natural language processing (NLP) to enhance the user experience.
-For instance, a dataset of previously asked questions and answers could be employed by a search engine to rank and identify the most relevant experts who are likely to answer new questions.
-This enables users to ask their questions first and have the system intelligently find the best matches.
-Additionally, showing published expert answers powered by language models can prevent spending money on trivial or repetitive questions.

-In summary, Casteller offers a transformative solution for expert mentoring by creating a fast, flexible, and cost-effective platform that removes traditional barriers, thus empowering users with timely access to valuable expertise across multiple fields.
+# Casteller: Asynchronous Prompt-Based Mentoring Platform

+## Team Members
+- **Mohammdreza Fakouri**
+  Medical Student, Alborz University of Medical Sciences
+  mfakouri2005@gmail.com

+- **Sepeta Zibaei**
+  Medical Student, Alborz University of Medical Sciences
+  Sepz821mds@gmail.com

+## Team Mentors
+- **Sina Moradi**
+  Medical Student, Alborz University of Medical Science
+  sina80mor@gmail.com

+- **Ali M. Shabestari**
+  Computer Engineering Student, Sharif University of Technology
+  ali.shabestari01@sharif.edu

+---

+## 1. Problem Summary

+Obtaining expert consultation remains a slow and often inefficient process.
+Key challenges include:

+- Scheduling face-to-face or online meetings requires coordination and causes delays.
+- Limited number of consultations possible in a work shift.
+- Email exchanges are unreliable due to slow or absent responses.
+- Difficulty in finding appropriate contact information.
+- The delays are especially problematic for startups and individuals needing timely advice.

+**Need:** A faster, more flexible system for expert consultation.

+---

+## 2. Solution Summary

+**Casteller** is an asynchronous, prompt-based mentoring platform delivered via a **Telegram bot** that:

+- Enables users to connect with experts quickly and flexibly.
+- Avoids scheduling and cost barriers of traditional meetings.
+- Offers a more integrated and responsive experience compared to email.

+### Who benefits?

+- **Experts**: Can consult more people and monetize their knowledge.
+- **Mentees**: Save time and reduce consultation costs.

+### Target users

+- Professionals, entrepreneurs, students, and employees across industries.
+- Fields include medical, legal, and exam preparation (e.g., university entrance exams).

+### Consultation topics

+- Professional development
+- Business challenges
+- Skill-building
+- Exam strategies

+### Pricing model

+- Both free and premium consultations.
+- Experts set their own fees, creating a balanced ecosystem encouraging participation and rewarding expertise.

+---

+## Key Benefits

+- **Integrated Platform:** Includes a “monthly questionnaire” metric to analyze mentor activity and credibility.
+- **Flexible Scheduling:** Asynchronous system fits consultations into daily routines.
+- **Time Efficiency:** Rapid expert responses, eliminating rigid scheduling.
+- **Cost Savings:** Removes the need for synchronous meetings.
+- **Access to Top Experts:** Users submit concise queries to leading professionals with minimal cost burden.

+---

+## Main Goals of the Project

+- Provide a streamlined, accessible mentoring platform via Telegram.
+- Make expert guidance more efficient and widely available.
+- Deliver timely advice especially for high-demand contexts such as university entrance exams, where it can significantly impact outcomes.

+---

+## Metrics for Improvement

+- **User engagement:** Number of consultations per user.
+- **Expert response time:** Average response time to queries.
+- **User satisfaction:** Feedback scores after consultations.
+- **Goal attainment:** Measurable improvements in outcomes (e.g., exam scores, business milestones).

+> Example: A user can ask for *Konkur* exam strategies and receive actionable advice from an expert within minutes.

+---

+## Data Usage

+Casteller collects and manages:

+- Registration details.
+- Questions and answers.
+- Uploaded files.
+- Ratings and feedback.
+- Communication logs between mentors and mentees.

+This data is used to:

+- Improve matching.
+- Track interactions.
+- Ensure quality assurance.

+Additional data sources:

+- Integration with public professional profiles such as LinkedIn and Google Scholar.
+- Open mentorship datasets to verify experts and improve matching accuracy.

+**Privacy:**
+All sensitive data, including private messages and uploaded documents, is encrypted and access-controlled in compliance with privacy regulations to ensure user trust.

+---

+## Libraries and Techniques

+- **Telegram interaction:** `python-telegram-bot` library for asynchronous API communication.
+- **API management:** FastAPI or Flask for endpoints and session logic.
+- **Data storage:** PostgreSQL or SQLite with SQLAlchemy.
+- **Security:** bcrypt for password hashing.
+- **Configuration:** python-dotenv.
+- **Deployment:** Containerized with Docker and deployed on platforms like Heroku or AWS for scalability and reliability.

+---

+## Evaluation of Results

+Casteller's success will be measured by:

+- **Average expert response time:** Target under 5 minutes.
+- **User retention:** Target 70% repeat users within three months.
+- **User satisfaction rating:** Target 4.5 out of 5.

+Benchmarks are based on comparable mentoring platforms and user expectations.

+---

+## Ethical Challenges and Societal Risks

+- Ensuring user privacy rigorously.
+- Preventing the spread of inaccurate or harmful advice.
+- Implementing strict data protection and anonymization.
+- Vetting experts with continuous quality monitoring.
+- Providing clear disclaimers that consultations do not replace professional medical or legal advice, minimizing potential harm.

+---

+## Optional Features (Future Enhancements)

+- Use machine learning and NLP technologies to transform user experience.
+- Load datasets of previously asked questions/answers into a search engine to:

+  - Sort results based on experts most likely to answer a user’s question.
+  - Allow the user to post their question and have the system find related experts automatically.

+- Display published answers by a language model to reduce spending on trivial questions.

+---

+# Summary

+Casteller offers an innovative, asynchronous mentoring platform enabling fast, flexible, and affordable access to expert consultations.
+It removes traditional barriers and connects users across various fields to top experts via Telegram, improving professional development, business outcomes, and exam preparation success.

+---

+*For further information or inquiries, please contact the team members or mentors listed above.*